muratg/ghscripts/README.md

 - `export GH_USER=<your_user_name>`
 - `export GH_SECRET=<your_secret_token>`

-## Script: branches.py

 ## Script: labelize.py

+Applies the labels to the given repos.
+Description and color.
+Any existing label with the same name will be overwritten.

-- python labelize update data/repos.txt data/labels.txt
+- Usage: python labelize update data/repos.txt data/labels.txt